crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/console/blocklists/catalog.md

 🥇 Only available for premium plans
-*   _CrowdSec Premium_: The blocklist has been composed by advanced AI systems based on the data shared by the CrowdSec community
+*   _CrowdSec Premium_: The blocklist has been composed of advanced AI systems based on the data shared by the CrowdSec community
  :::

 <!-- *   _CrowdSec Super Premium: TO BE DEFINED_